-Our recommendation from Planleave is to use an existing policy from other great remote companies that you can later adjust to your needs.
-In this article, we’ll share our ten favorite remote companies' vacation policies so that you can use them in your own company.
+Planleave recommends using an existing policy from other great remote companies that you can later adjust to your needs.
+In this article, we’ll share our ten favorite remote companies’ vacation policies so you can use them in your own company.

-This company, known for his great tool to manage passwords offer a flexible vacation and time off including additional personal and sick days.
+This company, known for its great tool to manage passwords, offers a flexible vacation and time off, including additional personal and sick days.
 As of early 2020, they provided 15 paid days off per year and unlimited unpaid days.

-Automattic is the company behind WordPress, a blog engine that dominates the market and so many companies use for their blogs and websites.
+Automattic is the company behind WordPress, a blog engine that dominates the market, and many companies use it for their blogs and websites.

 They have 1800 employees as of late 2021 and offer an open vacation policy (no set number of days per year).
-There is no minimum or maximum, but they encourage employees to take at least 25 days of time off per year.
+There is no minimum or maximum, but they encourage employees to take at least 25 days off each year.

 On top of that, they have a generous parental leave policy (including maternity, paternity, LGBTQ+, and adoption for all parents).
 If the employee has been at the company for 12 months, their leave of up to 6 months is fully paid.

 This company has a great product to link together different services so that they work in collaboration.
 Very similar to what IFTTT offers if you’ve heard of them.

 They have 250+ employees as of late 2021 and have an unlimited vacation policy and 14 weeks of paid leave for new parents.

 This company is responsible for the project management tool with the same name and an email service called Hey.
 They’ve been in business for over 22 years and have been remote since the beginning.

 Nowadays, Basecamp offers 18 days of paid time off plus ten national holidays every year for each employee.
 In addition, employees are encouraged to take a 30-day paid sabbatical every three years.